sefcom/FrozenNode-nodeRequireResolver/README.md

 Again there is still a lot that could be fixed.
   Currently should be able to run as long as
-    Java environment variable (JAVA_HOME, I think) is set up correctly The compiled jar is located at "D:\Sefcom\closure\closure-compiler-myAttempt\target\" with name "closure-compiler-1.0-SNAPSHOT.jar"
+    Java environment variable (JAVA_HOME, I think) is set up correctly
-    AND you are fine with a "working directory" of "D:\Sefcom\closure\closure-compiler-myAttempt\"

     I think every thing else can be configured now.
 I would like to let this be a config file, but it is not right now.